Most frequent questions and answers

 HOW CAN I APPLY AND WHERE CAN I FIND OUT MORE ABOUT THE DIFFERENT POSITIONS?

-Please visit the Jobs & Auditions page of our website, where you will find all the necessary information to apply and the job description, necessary skills, and repertoire.
+Please visit the Jobs & Auditions page of our website, where you will find all the necessary information and possible positions to apply and the job description, necessary skills and requirements.

 WHAT HAPPENS AFTER THE AUDITION?